ShipEngine/connect-website/reference/methods/cancel-shipments.md

         This string must be between `0` and `1000` characters and must not contain newline characters.

     - name: notes
-      type: string, </br>
-        string[], </br>
-        or object[]
+      type: object[]
       required: false
-      description: Additional information about this sales order item.
-This may be a string, an array of strings, or an array of objects.
-The object properties are listed below.
+      description: An array of objects containing additional information about this shipment.

     - name: notes[].type
       type: |